belgif/vocab-belgif/README.md

 SKOS publication tool for publishing demo thesauri on Vocab.belgif.be

-These thesauri will change without prior notice, there are no guarantees on availability and correctness.

 # Description

-A Dropwizard application including an RDF4j triple store.
+The application is a simple [Dropwizard](http://dropwizard.io) application including an [RDF4j](http://rdf4j.org) triple store.

+Using HTTP Content Negotiation, the application will either show human-friendly HTML or send a machine-readable RDF representation (JSON-LD, N-Triples or Turtle)

 # Configuration

-Configuration is done using a YAML file.
+Configuration is done using a YAML file, an example is included in the source.

 ## Subdirectories

 Both Lucene and RDF4j triplestore need (separate) writable directories.
-In addition, ther must be a directory for importing the thesauri, and another one for the generated dump files in several formats.
+In addition, there must be a directory for importing the thesauri, and another one for the generated dump files in several formats.

+The directories must be created before starting the application, the exact location can be configured in the YAML file.

 # Admin tasks

-## Importing / updating thesauri
+## Publishing / updating thesauri

+One can import a new thesauri using a valid [SKOS](https://www.w3.org/TR/skos-primer/) file in N-Triples or Turtle format.
-Note: the SKOS concept must at least have an English `dcterms:title` and a `dcterms:description`.
+Note that the `skos:ConceptScheme` must at least have an English `dcterms:title` and `dcterms:description`, as they will be used by the HTML viewer.

-Importing and updating thesauri is done by putting the SKOS file into the import directory and running the import task using HTTP POST.
+Importing and updating thesauri is done by putting the SKOS file into the import directory `importDir` and running `POST`ing the data to the import URL.
 The `name` parameter must contain the file name of the SKOS file to be imported.

 ```